-Economic resources are inputs into the production process for an economy.
+Economic resources are the inputs into the production process for an economy.

-Economists think deeper than accountants.
-Accountants analyse and report things that can be measured in number form (quantified).
+In contrast, accountants analyse and report things that can be measured in numerical form (quantified).

-In contrast, economists look at all the items and conditions required to produce a product.
-So to grow coffee beans, a producer needs a warm climate and a suitable geography.
+Economists look at all the items and conditions required to produce a product.
+So for example to grow coffee beans, a producer needs a warm climate and a suitable geography.
 Economists would say these resources are of the land category.

 The types of resources in economic language are grouped into land, labour and capital.